SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/04-Guards.md

 We can use **CanActivate** when we want to verify something before letting the user access the route.

-For example, if a user is logged in, they can see their profile page.
+For example, if a user is logged in, they **can see their profile page**.

 If not, they will instead be redirected to the **login ** or **registration pages**: